ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

 If you needed to add another one, you would select `Yes` here.
 The wizard would guide you through the other available precompiles, excluding already configured ones.

-To not unnecessarily extend this tutorial, the assumption is you're done here.
+To avoid making this tutorial too long, the assumption is you're done here.
 Select `No`, which ends the wizard.

 This means you have successfully terminated the generation of the upgrade file,